Jacob Meyers Player Props: Astros vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.27 team ERA ranks 17th across all MLB pitching staffs.
+- The Angels have a 4.31 team ERA that ranks 17th among all league pitching staffs.

-- The Angels rank 14th in baseball in home runs surrendered (62 total, 1.1 per game).
+- Angels pitchers combine to allow 64 total home runs at a clip of 1.1 per game (to rank 13th in baseball).

-- Ohtani makes the start for the Angels, his eighth of the season.
-He is 5-1 with a 2.91 ERA and 90 strikeouts in 65 2/3 innings pitched.
+- Sandoval makes the start for the Angels, his 11th of the season.
+He is 3-4 with a 3.42 ERA and 36 strikeouts in 55 1/3 innings pitched.

-- The righty's most recent time out was on Sunday against the Miami Marlins, when he tossed six innings, surrendering one earned run while allowing six hits.
+- His most recent time out came on Sunday against the Miami Marlins, when the left-hander went six innings, surrendering two earned runs while allowing eight hits.

+- In 10 games this season, the 26-year-old has amassed an ERA of 3.42, with 5.9 strikeouts per nine innings.
+Opponents are hitting .231 against him.

 © 2023 Data Skrive.
 All rights reserved.